johnalison/WorkingPhilosophy/Notes/QuantumPhysicsAndReality.md

 - The splitting into branches is thus unobserved.

 - EWG give no a priori interpretation to these coefficients.
-In order to find
+In order to find an interpretation they introduce an apparatus that makes repeated measurements on an ensemble of identical systems in identical states.